danial-khawaja/KidneyDisease_SQL/README.md

        SELECT COUNT(*)
        FROM Kidney_Disease
        WHERE classification = 'ckd' AND ane = 'yes';

---Count the number of patients with pedal edema and chronic kidney disease:

-       SELECT COUNT(*)
-       FROM Kidney_Disease
-       WHERE classification = 'ckd' AND pe = 'yes';

 _______________________________________________________________________________________________________________________________________________________________________

 (Advanced Queries for Statistical Analysis)

 --Number of patients with chronic kidney disease and without chronic kidney disease: